landarskiy/tg-app-store/README.md

 For the sake of organizing different parts of the project, our content is placed in the `/webapp` directory.
 To make it accessible for display on GitHub Pages, we use the [GitHub Pages Overwriter](https://github.com/marketplace/actions/github-pages-overwriter) plugin in the repository.
 Make sure it's working correctly in the `Actions` tab of your repository.

+After cloning the repository, you need to explicitly enable Actions in the corresponding tab.
+Now, to run it, you need to make any commit.
+For example, you can open and edit the `LICENSE` file directly in the browser, changing the name to your own.
+After committing the changes, the `Frontend publishing` Action will be triggered.

+[//]: # (IMAGE_HERE - скрины экшена)

 If the Action runs with an error, ensure that the Actions have Read and write permissions.
 You can check this in your repository settings under `Settings -> Actions (Code and automation) -> General -> Workflow permissions`.
 Read and write permissions should be selected.

 If the publication was successful, you can access the HTML page and view the content of our store at http://username.github.io/repository (in the current repository, it's http://landarskiy.github.io/tg-app-store).

+[//]: # (IMAGE_HERE - скрин из браузера)

 If, for any reason, after a successful Action run, the content of the webapp folder is not accessible via the GitHub Pages link, consult the documentation of the `GitHub Pages Overwriter plugin`.
 Check whether you have configured Pages correctly in your repository, whether the Action is triggered upon changes, whether the branch configured for the plugin exists.
 As a last resort, consider moving the content from the `/webapp` directory to the `/docs` directory, as required by GitHub Pages.
 In this case, you won't need to use the mentioned plugin.